Max Rubner

 Max Rubner (2 June 1854, Munich – 27 April 1932, Berlin) was a German physiologist and hygienist.

 Academic career

-He studied at the University of Munich and worked as an assistant under Adolf von Baeyer and Carl von Voit (doctorate 1878).
-Later on, he taught as a professor at the University of Marburg (1885–1891), and in 1891 succeeded Robert Koch as a professor of hygiene at the University of Berlin.
-In 1909 he succeeded Theodor Wilhelm Engelmann as chair of physiology at Berlin.
+He studied at the Ludwig-Maximilians-Universität München and worked as an assistant under Adolf von Baeyer and Carl von Voit, obtaining his doctorate in 1878.
+Later on, he taught as a professor at Marburg University (1885–1891), and in 1891 succeeded Robert Koch as a professor of hygiene at the Friedrich Wilhelm University of Berlin.
+In 1909, he succeeded Theodor Wilhelm Engelmann as chair of physiology at the Friedrich Wilhelm University of Berlin.
 Rubner was co-founder of the Kaiser-Wilhelm Institut für Arbeitsphysiologie, and became its director in 1913.
 With his assistant Gerhard Albrecht, Rubner set out to study labour not just as the expenditure of energy, but also the use of intellect.
 They rejected taylorism as being over-concerned with economic outputs, but rather advocated an approach which was more concerned with a biophysical approach to the elimination of fatigue.